 - "Call of the Cutie" shows a picture of Cheerilee as a teenager, which takes this to somewhat ridiculous levels for a show where most of the present-day characters normally don't wear anything (possibly a poke at My Little Pony Tales mentioned above).

-- A handful of minor or background characters also wear some accessories and/or clothing related to their jobs or hobbies, such as Vinyl Scratch/DJ P0N-3 (the unicorn disc jockey wearing purple sunglasses in "Suited for Success").
+- A handful of minor or background characters also wear some accessories and/or clothing related to their jobs or hobbies, such as Vinyl Scratch/DJ P0N-3 (the unicorn disc jockey wearing purple sunglasses in "Suited for Success") or Princess Celestia and Princess Luna, who rarely wear anything other than their jewelry.

 - Woody Woodpecker wore only White Gloves.